Thermal Hall conductivity of electron-doped cuprates: Electrons and phonons

 \subsection{Samples}

-Single crystals of \ncco~with nominal concentrations $x = 0.16$ and 0.17 were grown by the traveling-solvent floating-zone method in O$_2$ and annealed in flowing argon for 48 hours at 900$^{\circ}$C. Both samples have a doping such that they lie in the superconducting / metallic regime of the phase diagram (Fig.~1).
-The superconducting transition temperature in zero field, defined by the onset of the drop in magnetization, is \Tc~$= 23.5$~K and 20.0~K for $x$ = 0.16 and 0.17, respectively.
-For the transport measurements, crystals were cut into rectangular platelets with dimensions (length between contacts $\times $ width $\times$ thickness, in $\mu$m) $620 \times 660 \times 90$ ($x = 0.16$, sample 1), $1114 \times 1080 \times 185$ ($x = 0.16$, sample 2) and $1000 \times 1050 \times 80 $ ($x = 0.17$).
-Contacts were made using silver epoxy, diffused at 500\si{\celsius} under oxygen for 1~\si{\hour}.
-The magnetic field was applied perpendicular to the CuO$_2$ planes.
-A field of $H = 15$~T is large enough to suppress superconductivity down to $T \to 0$~in both samples \cite{Tafti2014}.
-From the same mother crystals, another pair of NCCO samples were prepared, with $x = 0.16$ and $x = 0.17$, for the tunnel diode oscillator (TDO) measurements.
+Single crystals of \ncco~with nominal concentrations $x = 0.16$ (two samples) and $x = 0.17$ (one sample) were grown by the traveling-solvent floating-zone method in O$_2$ and annealed in flowing argon for 48 hours at 900\,$^{\circ}$C. The three samples have a doping such that they lie in the superconducting/metallic regime of the phase diagram (see Fig.~\ref{fig1}).
+The superconducting transition temperature in zero field, defined by the onset of the drop in magnetization, is \Tc~$= 23.5$\,K and 20.0\,K for $x$ = 0.16 and 0.17, respectively.
+For the transport measurements, crystals were cut into rectangular platelets with dimensions (length between contacts $\times $ width $\times$ thickness, in $\mu$m) $620 \times 660 \times 90$ ($x = 0.16$, sample~1), $1114 \times 1080 \times 185$ ($x = 0.16$, sample~2), and $1000 \times 1050 \times 80 $ ($x = 0.17$).
+Contacts were made using silver epoxy, diffused at 500\,$^{\circ}$C under oxygen for 1 hour.
+From the same mother crystals, another pair of NCCO samples were prepared, with $x = 0.16$ and $x = 0.17$, for the tunnel diode oscillator measurements (see Section~\ref{sec:methods-TDO}).
 The dimensions of these samples (in $\mu$m) are $730 \times 220 \times 100$ ($x= 0.16$) and $440 \times 300 \times 50$ ($x = 0.17$).

-Note that it is difficult to achieve good enough electrical contacts on NCCO crystals to achieve a measurement of the in-plane electrical resistivity $\rho_{\rm a}$ that is free of $c$-axis current contamination in this highly 2D material.
-For this reason, we have turned to measurements of the thermal conductivity \Kxx~down to very low temperature to access the residual resistivity $\rho_0$ of our samples.
+Note that it is difficult to achieve good enough electrical contacts on NCCO crystals to perform a measurement of the in-plane electrical resistivity $\rho_{\mathrm{a}}$ that is free of $c$-axis current contamination in this highly 2D material.
+For this reason, we have turned to measurements of the thermal conductivity \Kxx~down to very low temperature (50\,mK) to access the residual resistivity $\rho_0$ of our samples via the Wiedemann-Franz (WF) law, $\kappa_0/T = L_0/\rho_0$, with $L_0 \equiv (\pi/3)(k_B/e)^2$.
 Heat transport does not suffer from $c$-axis contamination.